Mindy Charski

 See the story here.

-Taking College Courses in High School Is Supposed to Save You Money.
 Here's How Dual Enrollment Classes Really Work

 Money, April 2020